DalexisValencia/Lamps/README.md

 ## HOME
 Is the first screen that the user sees.

-This view has a background image that changes when the slider change, putting the product image as a background
+This view has a background image that changes when the slider change, putting the product image as background

 <img src="https://github.com/DalexisValencia/SecondTest-flutter-app/blob/master/video/Home.jpg" alt="drawing" width="450"/>